Philodendron verrucosum (Ecuador Philodendron) Care Tips

 In fact, it’s well adapted to lower light conditions.

-With reddish undersides that reflect light back into the leaf to increase photosynthesis (yes, really), it can make the most of what it receives.
+Mature plants have reddish undersides that reflect light back into the leaf to increase photosynthesis (yes, really), so it can make the most of what it receives.

 That being said, the brighter the indirect light, the faster growth you’ll see.